shreyas-a-s/ku-alerts/README.md

 This is a project aimed at simplifying the notification-viewing experience of Kerala University students .

 This is a website that runs using [Bottle.py](https://github.com/bottlepy/bottle) on Vercel with Serverless Functions using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).
-It can also be run locally for testing ang checking it out.
+It can also be run locally for testing and checking it out.

 ## How it Works